DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 redraw.
 Only one redraw is permitted per check.

 4. Fate Cards may also be expended to either ...

+    1. *Push Fate*: redraw any check.

+    2. *Exchange Fate*: gain Power Points equal to the number of Fate Cards used.

-    1. *Toughen Up*: ignore damage equal to the number of Fate Cards used.
+    3. *Toughen Up*: ignore damage equal to the number of Fate Cards used.
 This must be done before the end of the Player's next turn after recieving damage.

-    2. *Exchange Fate*: gain Power Points equal to the number of Fate Cards used.

 5. A GM may award a Fate Card (as pulled from the player's discard pile or signified by another token) to a player for excellent play, including exemplifying their character’s